travis-ci/docs-travis-ci-com/user/build-stages.md

 * One job that deploys (releases) the package to npm

 You can find more [details here](/user/build-stages/deploy-npm/).

+### Deploying to GitHub Releases

+This example has two build stages:

+* Four jobs that run tests
+* One job that deploys to GitHub Releases

+You can find more [details here](/user/build-stages/deploy-github-releases/).

 ### Combining build stages with matrix expansion